 Community board representation

-It is proposed that no communities or community boards be established in Palmerston North.
+No communities or community boards will be established in Palmerston North.

 This is no change to the present arrangements.
 The Council is satisfied that the city does not include any communities that are sufficiently distinct to require representation of this nature.